HuguesGuilleus/go-workerglobalscope/README.md

 # go-workerglobalscope

-A wrapper for the WorkerGlobalScope, for go in WebAssembly.
+A wrapper for go in WebAssembly in a Worker context to expose some API (console, fetch) and some Js value (Date, Uint8Array).
 The console package and the fetch package can be used in *main js worker*, not only in a Worker.

-To minimise some init syscall, we separate the API in different package.

 ## Warning